Dog training log, planner and journal

 Does CueProof give training advice?

-No. CueProof helps you keep records and spot patterns in your own training data.
+No. CueProof helps you keep records and spot patterns in your own training history.
 It does not replace a trainer, coach, or behavior professional.

 Can I use CueProof for multiple dogs?